w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 :::: {.columns}
 ::: {.column width=60%}

-The *quorum mechanism* ensures consistent IO under replication
+The *quorum mechanism* ensures consistent IO under replication.

 - Based on contacting a majority of the nodes responsible for certain data
-- The quorum is the minimum number of nodes that a distributed operation has to obtain in order to be allowed to perform an operation on a replicated data item
+- The quorum is the minimum number of nodes that a distributed operation has to obtain to be allowed to operate on a replicated data item

-Each data item has $N$ replicas
+Each data item has $N$ replicas.

 - Writing quorum: $W > \frac{N}{2}$
   - The write operation is allowed only if W replicas can be updated